 Run the EXE you just downloaded.
 By default, the EXE unpacks the contents of the EXE to your TEMP folder.

 TEMP FOLDER LOCATION on Windows XP / Windows Server 2003

 TEMP FOLDER LOCATION on Windows 7 and Windows 10

 Launch the setup file located within the TEMP folder and go through the prompts to install the ScanGear Tool.

 Once installed, you will need to launch the ScanGear Tool and input the IP address of the copier.
-Make sure it connects successfully by click the “Test Connection” button.
+Make sure it connects successfully by clicking the “Test Connection” button.

 Now you can Scan with the copier.
-For this example, I am going to be using the “Microsoft Office Document Scanning” tool provided within Microsoft Office 2003-2010.
+For this example, we are going to be using the “Microsoft Office Document Scanning” tool provided within Microsoft Office 2003-2010.

 LOCATION OF MODS in XP, Windows 7 & Windows 10

 Start Menu > Microsoft Office > Microsoft Office Tools